CALL TODAY! 480-788-2432

 The Risks of Amino Acid Deficiency

 When your body’s supply of essential amino acids runs low, it can have a noticeable impact on your hair.
 If you’re deficient in any key amino acid, your body might prioritize other functions over hair growth, leading to thinning or even hair loss.
-This is especially concerning, as research shows that people experiencing significant hair loss often have lower levels of certain amino acids in their systems.
+This is concerning, as research shows that people experiencing significant hair loss often have lower levels of certain amino acids in their systems.

 By combining amino acid-enriched products with a balanced diet, you can maximize your hair’s potential and improve its overall health.
-Over time, regular use of such treatments can lead to noticeable improvements in texture, volume, and strength.
+Over time, the regular use of such treatments can lead to noticeable improvements in texture, volume, and strength.
 But this won’t happen overnight.
 Diet and lifestyle take long to show results.

 Alternative Treatment